angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 I knew Bob was on 8 cast and planned accordingly, g1 I cast a t1 DD backed up by a Daze on my opponent's FoW, just made a PTT with some cyclers and a :card[CoS].
-G2 and 3 were pretty similar I cast Sheoldred early but Bob found :card[Karakas] and I couldn't resolve a doomsday.
+G2 and 3 were pretty similar I cast Sheoldred early but Bob found :card[Karakas] and I couldn't resolve a Doomsday.
 G3 on the play I had the option to cast a DD on t1 with a SW in hand instead I went for Sheoldred, speaking with Michael *BlackSkyDoc* Yue between rounds I think going for DD was a much better option Sheoldred required more resources and wouldn't win the next turn, my reasoning